 When visiting this Christmas market, make sure to also check out the Medieval Market around St Mary’s Church (St. Marienkirche) before you head home.

 These hotels are within walking distance to the Berliner Weihnachtszeit Christmas Market at Rotes Rathaus, Alexanderplatz and the famous Gendarmenmarkt Christmas Market.
-Stay here if you want to see all 3 German Christmas markets in Berlin.
+Stay here if you want to see all 3 German Christmas markets.

 Looking for more options?
 Compare prices on Booking.com or read personal reviews on TripAdvisor.